Japanese words taken from Dutch

 As the Netherlands used to have an exlusive trading relation with Japan in the Edo period (via Dejima, now part of Nagasaki), many Dutch words have found their way into the Japanese language.
-This doesn't mean that all words are originally Dutch (some will have a Latin or French origin for instance) but these words were used in the Dutch language and brought to Japan via the Duch people in Dejima harbour.I have been searching on the internet for some words and combined several lists I found in some forums and at the Nihongo FAQ, where also Japanese words originating from some other languages are listed.
+This doesn't mean that all words are originally Dutch (some will have a Latin or French origin for instance) but these words were used in the Dutch language and brought to Japan via the Duch people in Dejima harbour.I have been searching the internet for words and combined several lists I found in forums and at the Nihongo FAQ, where also Japanese words originating from some other languages are listed.
+Some words were brought to my attention by friends, colleagues or people I met briefly.
+I want to thank everybody for their efforts and for sharing their knowledge.

 |